Tri-agency Institutional Programs Secretariat

-The Canada Research Chairs Secretariat, which is housed within the Social Sciences and Humanities Research Council, is responsible for the day-to-day administration of the program.
+The Tri-agency Institutional Programs Secretariat (TIPS), which is housed within the Social Sciences and Humanities Research Council (SSHRC), is responsible for the day-to-day administration of the program.
 It reports to the Management Committee, which itself reports to the Steering Committee.
-The Steering Committee reports to the Minister of Industry.
+The Steering Committee reports to the minister of Innovation, Science and Industry.

-The Management Committee is reponsible for providing comments and advice concerning the management of the peer review process, communications strategies, as well as the program's structure, policy development and budget management.
+The Management Committee is responsible for providing comments and advice concerning the management of the peer review process, communications strategies, as well as the program's structure, policy development and budget management.

-It is composed of the executive director of the Chairs program; NSERC's vice-president, Research Partnerships Programs; CIHR's vice-president, Research Portfolio; SSHRC's vice-president, Research Directorate; the first vice-president of CFI; the director, Research Policy and Outreach Division at Health Canada; and the director general, Innovation Policy at Industry Canada.
+It is composed of the associate vice-president of TIPS; the vice-president, Research Partnerships Directorate, of the Natural Sciences and Engineering Research Council (NSERC); the vice-president, Research Portfolio, of the Canadian Institutes of Health Research (CIHR); the vice-president, Research Directorate, of SSHRC; the vice-president of the Canada Foundation for Innovation (CFI); the director, Research Policy and Outreach Division, at Health Canada; and the director general, Innovation Policy, at Innovation, Science and Economic Development Canada.

 The Management Committee reports to the Steering Committee.